Underwriting losses fall, profits jump 300% for general insurers

-Despite paying a huge sum as claims and facing other challenges and constraints triggered by the Covid-19 pandemic throughout the fiscal, the general insurance industry has seen its net profit rise almost 300 per cent year-on-year (y-o-y) to Rs 3,868 crore and underwriting losses decline in FY21.
+Despite paying a huge sum as claims and facing other challenges and constraints triggered by the Covid pandemic throughout the fiscal, the general insurance industry has seen its net profit rise almost 300 per cent year-on-year to Rs 3,868 crore and underwriting losses decline in FY21.

 Two dozen general insurance players including four public sector companies, five stand-alone health players and two specialised players — Agriculture Insurance Company (AIC) and Export Credit Guarantee Corporation (ECGC) — had made losses of Rs 1,403 crore in FY20, as per an analysis based on data from General Insurance Council.
 The industry’s total underwriting losses fell 17.24 per cent to Rs 19,416 crore in the period.